DataDog/integrations-extras/ngrok/README.md

 To forward ngrok events for consumption into Datadog, you need to make two configurations.

-- ngrok Event Subscription: contains which events to be forwarded
+- ngrok Event Subscription: Contains which events to be forwarded
-- ngrok Event Destination: the configuration for where the events defined in the Event Subscription will be forwarded to.
+- ngrok Event Destination: The configuration for where the events defined in the Event Subscription are forwarded to.

 Below is an example of configuring an Event Subscription with a Datadog Event Destination for HTTP request events.
 For step-by-step instructions, see the [ngrok Datadog Event Destination documentation page][7].